oasis-open/openc2-jadn-software/Data/OSCAL/README.md

 > An assembly's flag instances will typically characterize or identify this composite object,
 > while its model instances represent the information being composed.

-A compound type definition is the compositional node in a JADN-based model.
+A `compound` type definition is the compositional node in a JADN-based model.
-The compound (or "assembly") type is a container of fields, each of which has a name and type.
+Each compound type is a container of fields that assign a local identifier to each field type.
-JADN defines five compound types based on multiplicity characteristics of its fields: ordered/unordered, unique/non-unique, and named/unnamed:
+JADN defines five compound types based on multiplicity characteristics of its fields: ordered/unordered, unique/non-unique, named/unnamed, and heterogeneous/homogeneous value type:
-* **Array** - ordered, non-unique value, unnamed
+* **Array** - ordered, non-unique, unnamed individually-typed value
-* **ArrayOf** - ordered or unordered, unique or non-unique single-typed value, unnamed
+* **ArrayOf** - ordered or unordered, unique or non-unique, unnamed same-typed values
 * **Map** - unordered, non-unique value, unique enumerated name
-* **MapOf** - unordered, non-unique single-typed value, unique typed name
+* **MapOf** - unordered, non-unique same-typed values, unique typed name
 * **Record** - ordered, non-unique value, unique enumerated name

 Each field within a compound type can be any type, primitive or compound.